favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>🐣 Parameters of new DNS records</summary>

-> 👉 The updater will preserve existing proxy and TTL settings and other record parameters unless it has to create new DNS records (or recreate deleted ones).
+> 👉 The updater will preserve existing record parameters (TTL, proxy states, comments, etc.) unless it has to create new DNS records (or recreate deleted ones).
 Only when it creates DNS records, the following settings will apply.
 To change existing record parameters now, you can go to your [Cloudflare Dashboard](https://dash.cloudflare.com) and change them directly.
 If you think you have a use case where the updater should actively overwrite existing record parameters in addition to IP addresses, please [let me know](https://github.com/favonia/cloudflare-ddns/issues/new).

 | Name             | Valid Values                                                                                                                                                                             | Meaning                                                                                                                                    | Required? | Default Value                              |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ | --------- | ------------------------------------------ |